 For COVID-19 which is part of the same family of MERS and SARS, however, scientists are examining existing vaccines of previously known viruses and seeing if they can be applied to this virus.

-"Given the genetic correlation of the viruses, there may be some cross-protection from the use of a SARS / MERS vaccine pending the COVID-19 vaccine.", says Professor Henderson.
-'However, this approach would require careful monitoring of small groups of vaccinated individuals in areas where there is active transmission of the current virus.'
+“Given the genetic relatedness of the viruses, there may be some cross-protection from the use of a SARS/MERS vaccine while awaiting the COVID-19 vaccine”, says Professor Henderson.
+“However, this approach would require careful monitoring of small groups of vaccinated individuals in areas where there is active transmission of the current virus.”

-In other words, healthy people should be "sent" around to see if after receiving this experimental vaccine they become infected or not.
+In other words, we should "send" healthy people around to see whether or not they get infected after receiving this experimental vaccine.

 There are four "ready-made" vaccines.